-- 4. Select Wireless.
+- Select Wireless.

-- 5. Under Security Options, select a radio button for one of the following WPA options:
+- 5. Under Security Options, select a WPA option:

 - WPA2-PSK [AES]

-- WPA-PSK [TKIP}] + WPA2-PSK [AES]
+- WPA-PSK [TKIP] + WPA2-PSK [AES]

-The WPA2 options use the newest standard for the strongest security, but some older computers and wireless devices cannot use WPA2.
+The WPA2 options use the newest standard for the strongest security but some older computers and wireless devices cannot use WPA2.
 By default, the WPA-PSK [TKIP] + WPA2-PSK [AES] radio button is selected so that new or old computers and wireless devices can connect to the WiFi network by using either WPA2 or WPA security.